 Yesterday was “National Pineapple Upside Down Cake”, and of course I had to make one – and if you ask me…it was fabulous!
 I make mine a little different than most, by adding extra butter and brown sugar (color you surprised, right!?) – but it really makes a difference!
 It adds almost like a “brown sugar crumble” on top of the cake that is super sweet and really adds to the cake, and forms a delicious crust around the edges of the cake.
 You really must try it…

-Yes, I’ve made these from scratch – no, I didn’t yesterday.
+Yes, I have made these from scratch – no, I did not yesterday.
 I used a cake mix because honestly, it is the cake mix version of this recipe that I remember from childhood, and I needed a trip down memory lane yesterday.
 If you want to use this recipe with your homemade pineapple cake recipe, please feel free.
 It will work out either way.

 Brown Sugar Crumble Pineapple Upside Down Cake